 As an example, let's say forecasters are preparing an outlook for temperature for the upcoming three months.
 They begin by assuming that each of the three categories is equally likely; in other words, that each of the three categories (warmer-than-average, near-average, and colder-than-average) has a 33 1/3 percent probability of occurring.
 Not surprisingly, this forecast essentially boils down to "climatology."
 Forecasters then adjust the percentages up or down for each region of the country to reflect their degree of confidence in one of the three categories.
 Usually, the adjustments aren't very large; only occasionally would any of the probabilities be increased to more than 50 percent.
 In some areas, no adjustments are made because forecasters really can't do much better than climatology (equal chances of all three categories).
 The end product is a map that shows regions of the country where forecasters increased the "warmer-than-average" probability above 33 1/3 percent or the "colder-than-average" probability above 33 1/3 percent, with the rest of the country essentially equal chances of all three categories (climatology).

-The long-range forecast shown above is the temperature outlook issued by CPC in mid-July 2009 for the three-month period of August, September and October.
+The long-range forecast shown above is the temperature outlook issued by CPC in mid-November 2017 for the three-month period of December 2017 through February 2018.
 In the brown-shaded regions, forecasters leaned toward above-average temperatures; the darker the shading, the greater the level of confidence for above-average temperatures in these regions during the period.
-Forecasters placed their greatest confidence in Arizona, where the pocket of darkest brown (marked by an "A") indicates a probability of 50 percent or slightly higher that temperatures would be above-average.
-Forecasters had less confidence in above-average temperatures for this period in the region extending from extreme southeastern California to southern Texas, where the moderately dark brown indicates probabilities of 40 percent or slightly higher (but still more likely than climatology).
-Note that southern Florida and northern New England also fell into the same category (probabilities of 40 percent or slightly higher of above-average temperatures).
+Forecasters placed their greatest confidence in an area from eastern Arizona to southern Louisiana where the pocket of darkest brown (marked by an "A") indicates a probability of 50 percent or slightly higher that temperatures would be above-average.
+Forecasters had less confidence in above-average temperatures for this period in the region extending from southern California and Nevada into the Southeast (as well as extreme northern and western Alaska), where the moderately dark brown indicates probabilities of 40 percent or slightly higher (but still more likely than climatology).

-The darkest blue shading over a portion of the Midwest indicates a probability of 40 percent or slightly higher that temperatures would be below average for the three-month period.
-Here, forecasters had a relatively high confidence, but they were not quite as confident as their prediction for above-average temperatures over Arizona.
+The darkest blue shading that extends from parts of Oregon and Washington into the Dakotas, and also includes southeastern Alaska, indicates a probability of 40 percent or slightly higher that temperatures would be below average for the three-month period.
+Here, forecasters had a relatively high confidence, but they were not quite as confident as their prediction for above-average temperatures from eastern Arizona to Louisiana.
 The lighter blue indicates where the probability for below-average temperatures was between 33 1/3 and 40 percent.
-Again, these percentages simply mean that the odds were slightly greater than climatology that temperatures would be below average from August to October.
-By the way, "EC" translates to "equal chances," meaning that all three categories (above-, below- and near-average) are equally probable - essentially, a forecast of climatology.
+Again, these percentages simply mean that the odds were slightly greater than climatology that temperatures would be below average from December to February.
+By the way, "EC" translates to "Equal Chances," meaning that all three categories (above-, below- and near-average) are equally probable - essentially, a forecast of climatology.

-Let's face it.
-Introducing the teleconnection of strong El Niños seasonal forecasts doesn't happen very often.
+Admittedly, because strong El Niños don't happen that often, being able to use the teleconnection to strong El Niños seasonal forecasts doesn't happen very often.
 But there are teleconnections from weaker El Niños (and La Niñas) that long-range forecasters more frequently incorporate into their seasonal outlooks (read more).

 We end this chapter by expanding our focus on teleconnections.